phalcorine/flutter-taskmaster-mobile/README.md

-# taskmaster_mobile
+# Task Master (Flutter) Mobile Application

 A task management mobile application built using Flutter.

-The application talks to this api: https://phalcorine-taskmaster-api.herokuapp.com/api
+The application talks to this API: https://phalcorine-taskmaster-api.herokuapp.com/api

+The source code for the API can be found here: https://github.com/phalcorine/symfony-taskmaster-api

 ## Getting Started